WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/README.md

 # Deutsche Telekom NB-IoT Hackathon demo and examples
-Examples for Deutsche Telekom NB-IoT Hackathon using Gimasi Tuino1 and a viariety of Seeed Groove peripherals.
+Examples for Deutsche Telekom NB-IoT Hackathon using Gimasi Tuino1 and a variety of Seeed Groove peripherals.

 ## General information
 The examples and demos have been developed to support the Deutsche Telekom Corporate NB-IoT Hackathon.
 All examples are tested with the Tuino1 by Gimasi, a slidely adjusted Arduino Mega which can be programmed with the Arduino IDE.
 For communication via NB-IoT, the DT Arduino library, a NB-IoT SIM card and a DT Cloud of Things account are required.
 For more information about NB-IoT and attendance at the Hackathon please contact mm1 Technology or Deutsche Telekom: